dspeterson/dory/doc/design.md

 datagrams, communication is purely one-way.
 There is no need for Dory to send an ACK to the client since the operating system guarantees reliable message transmission.
 Clients should never attempt to read from the socket, since Dory will never write anything.
-Dory's `--max_stream_input_msg_size MAX_BYTES` option is intended to guard against a buggy client sending a ridiculously large message over a stream socket.
+Dory's `<maxStreamMsgSize>` option in the `<inputConfig>` section of the config file is intended to guard against a buggy client sending a ridiculously large message over a stream socket.
 It should be set to a value substantially larger than the `message.max.bytes` setting in the Kafka broker configuration, and large enough that a nonbuggy client is unlikely to attempt to send a message that large.
 If a client attempts to send a message that exceeds this limit (as indicated by the `Size` field documented [here](sending_messages.md#generic-message-format), Dory will immediately close the connection and log an error.
 Messages that do not exceed the limit, but are still too large for Kafka to accept due to the `message.max.bytes` broker